neurodebian/neurodebian/sphinx/vm.rst

      Click on an item to expand it

+  8.0.0 -- 5 May 2015
+    * VM appliance based on the recently releaseed jessie 8.0.0.
+	  It differs from wheezy appliance in not providing update-manager (became a heavy gnome-dependency) and not making neuro.debian.net a default home page in the browser.
+But otherwise -- it got enriched with all wonderful additions of jessie, such as IPython 2.3.0 and others not readily available under wheezy.

   7.8.0 -- 2 Feb 2015
     * VM appliance based on the updated wheezy point release 7.8.0.
       Should resolve problems with upgrades of the guest additions.